aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

   - 📏 Extract out formattings to separate MRs
   - 🕵️ Review your own MR before asking anyone else to review it
 - ✅ Make sure CI passes
-- 📝 Write meaningful commit messages
+- 📝 Write concise commit messages
-- 📋 Write a description for the MR (including media when needed)
+- 📋 Write a description for the MR and include media when needed
 - 🗨️ Let the comment authors resolve their comment
-- 🎯 Create your version of "What a good MR means"
+- 🎯 Create **your** version of "What a good MR means"
   :::

 - [**🔍 Minimize the diff**](#minimize-the-diff): Simplify your changes by asking yourself if you can make them smaller or complete your task without certain changes.
 Create separate tasks/MRs for additional changes that don't belong to the concern of your current MR, ensuring each Merge Request stays focused on one concern, such as fixing a bug or adding a feature.